Online Suggestion Box

 Once approved by the College President, the recommendations from the climate assessment taskforce will be hosted here.

 Biannually, the “Great Colleges to Work For” survey will be administered to all CCSNH colleges through Modern Think.
-It will be administered in February of 2022 and was last received in 2019.
+It was be administered in February of 2022 and was last received in 2019.
 Survey results and comments located here.

 The survey scores the following categories: